Kyrie-Irving07/Siamese-network/README.md

   The network is quite effective in object recognition even withou much offline learning.

-  Due to its strong ability of generalizing, we attempt to take use of it for tracking, which require little pre-knowledge and rapid calculating process.
+  Due to its strong ability of generalizing, we attempt to make use of it for tracking, which require little pre-knowledge and rapid calculating process.

   Furthermore, we are quite interested in adding channel attention mechanism to our network, which is demonstrated to be able to raise the accuracy of tracking and recognition.